PaulWieland/ratgdo/docs/index.md

   * **ratgdo (WiFi Disabled)** - If you do not wish to use WiFi or MQTT, choose the _WiFi Disabled_ version.
 With this version you can control the garage door with the ratgdo dry contacts only.

 ## Mounting
 A holster for the ratgdo board is [available here](https://ratcloud.llc/products/ratgdo-v2-53i-mount).
-The holster is desiged to clip onto the GDO's mounting frame or translucent light cover.
+The holster is designed to clip onto the GDO's mounting frame or translucent light cover.

 ## Disclaimer
 Use this device at your own risk.
 To avoid risk of injury or property damage only operate the garage door within line of sight.